kunal-mahatha/kunal-mahatha/README.md

   More stuff about me
 </summary>
 <br >
-I love sharing knowledge and putting tutorials, courses and posts together for helping other developers, and tjat's why UnderDog Developer Instagram Page exists!
+I love sharing knowledge and putting tutorials, courses and posts together for helping other developers, and that's why UnderDog Developer Instagram Page exists!

 #### What is UnderDog Developer?